With You, Without You: Music

 The original music for Oba Nathuwa Oba Ekka was composed by Lakshman Joseph De Saram.

 Editing

-Editing was done in Chennai, India.
-Renowned editor A. Sreekar Prasad who edited three of Prasanna Vithanage movies (Purahanda Kaluwara, Ira Madiyama, Akasa Kusum) did the editing for Oba Nathuwa Oba Ekka.
+The film's editing was done in Chennai, India by renowned editor A. Sreekar Prasad who edited three of Prasanna Vithanage's movies - Purahanda Kaluwara, Ira Madiyama, Akasa Kusum.

 Sound designing

-Sound designer was Tapas Nayak whose previous work include Raavan and Paa.
+The film's Sound designer was Tapas Nayak whose previous works include Raavan and Paa.

 Cinematography

 Veteran photographer M.D.
-Mahindapala joined Prasanna Vithanage for the fifth consecutive time to work as the cinematographer in Oba Nathuwa Oba Ekka.
+Mahindapala joined Prasanna Vithanage for their fifth consecutive project as the cinematographer of Oba Nathuwa Oba Ekka.
+Their other collaborations are:

-Prasanna Vithanage and M.D.
-Mahindapala collaborations: